 “Years ago,” the chef continued, “fine dining was often overly formal and uptight.
 Guests felt they needed to be on their best behavior.
 The Inn led the way in changing that by introducing a bit of whimsy, playfulness and humor into the experience.

 “We invited our guests to relax and be themselves, which made their dining experience more fun.
 Countless thousands of young people have come through our kitchen and dining room in the last four decades and taken what they’ve learned here to other places all around the world.”

 Given the Inn’s much-heralded 40th anniversary this past year, we asked O’Connell what Rappahannock County and its residents can look forward to for the next 10 years?

 “The Inn has never been in a stronger position,” he replied.
 “Our staff now numbers about 145 talented and passionate individuals from all over the world.
 We’re able to move forward and evolve at a faster pace than ever before.

 “This year we’re focusing on many projects, especially our gardens and the restoration of some of our buildings in the town.
 In June, we plan to open to the public for tea every Sunday in the Tavern across the street.
 We have also begun a monthly ‘Book and Author Series’ followed by lunch at the Inn, which will take place throughout the year.

 “Our mantra around here has always been ‘Onward and Upward.’”

 “I am living proof that you can hide out in a mountain village with a population of 133 and still be discovered by your peers.
 The power of good food should never be underestimated.”

-O’Connell, who last year was crowned a 3-star Michelin chef, will be recognized at this year’s James Beard Awards Gala, to be held May 6 at the Lyric Opera of Chicago.
+O’Connell, who last year was crowned a rare 3-star Michelin chef, will be recognized at this year’s James Beard Awards Gala, scheduled for May 6 at the Lyric Opera of Chicago.